msc-mayte-gonzalez/ai-job-discovery-pipeline/README.md

 Each evaluated role returns a consistent set of fields such as match score, recommendation, transferable strengths, genuine gaps, risk factors, and a short fit narrative.

+## Built with AI

+I built this system using **Claude as a coding and debugging collaborator**.

+I defined the problem, workflow architecture, filtering rules, edge cases, and product decisions, while using Claude to help write and troubleshoot JavaScript, API requests, and n8n logic.

+The project became a practical way to extend what I could build without pretending I had skills I didn't yet have.

 ## Workflow overview